automerge/automerge-classic/INTERNALS.md

 1. *Local operations*, which are generally triggered by the user changing some piece of application data in the user interface.
-Such editing by the user is expressed by calling `Automerge.changeset()`, which groups together a block of operations that should be applied as an atomic unit.
+Such editing by the user is expressed by calling `Automerge.change()`, which groups together a block of operations that should be applied as an atomic unit.
 Within that block, a mutable API is used for expressing the changes, but internally these API calls are translated into operations on the immutable state.
-The `changeset()` function returns a new copy of the state with those operations included.
+The `change()` function returns a new copy of the state with those operations included.
-2. *Remote operations*: a user on another device has edited their copy of a document, that changeset was sent to you via the network, and now you want to apply it to your own copy of the document.
+2. *Remote operations*: a user on another device has edited their copy of a document, that change was sent to you via the network, and now you want to apply it to your own copy of the document.
 Remote operations are applied using `Automerge.applyDeltas()`, which again returns a new copy of the state.
 For testing purposes there is also `Automerge.merge()`, which is